Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/AIE_Simulation/README.md

 out_interpolator_data = out_interpolator.receive_data_with_size(1024)
 ```

-This API is a blocking API and it will wait till specified data i.e. 1024 bytes is received at the output port.
+This API is a blocking API and it will wait till specified data i.e. 4096 bytes is received in four iterations at the output port.
 Once received the specified data size, you can see the data values in the `out_classifier_data` and `out_interpolator_data` list.

 Once the data is received in the list, you can dump it in a file for comparing with the golden output or you can process the data further into some other function based on the application.
 The output of the interpolator is dumped into a file and can be validated against the golden data(interpolator_golden.txt).
 The output of the classifier is validated against the golden output (golden.txt).

+For more details on Python based APIs, refer [Writing Traffic Generators in Python](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Writing-Python-Traffic-Generators)
 </details>

 <details>